bisqwit/TinyDeflate/README.md

 template<typename...
 Args>
 std::pair<int, std::pair<std::uint_fast64_t,std::uint_fast64_t>> Deflate(Args&&... args, DeflateTrackBothSize); // (13)

+// A counter for sizes is only allocated if explicitly requested by using one of these three overloads.
 ```

 1) If the output functor (`output`) returns a `bool`, and the returned value is `true`, the decompression aborts with return value -3